jacobmpeters/bigquery-chatgpt-interface/README.md

+Objective: Use the ChatGPT and BigQuery APIs to explore a dataset using natural language queries.
+Address additional data dictionary mapping problems.

 # Google BigQuery Chatbot

 natural_language_query.py is a Python script that uses the OpenAI GPT-3.5 Turbo model to create SQL queries in Google BigQuery based on natural language queries.
 The script also handles errors and provides interactive communication with the user.
 Eventually, I plan to implement automatica mapping of concepts to concept IDs using a data dictionary.